 To start planning your tailor-made holiday, call us on (646) 934-8870

-Zanzibar Palace Hotel is situated in the heart of Stone Town in a former Sultan's palace and offers an authentic stay within walking distance of lots of the key sights.
+Zanzibar Palace Hotel is situated in the heart of Stone Town and offers an authentic stay within walking distance of lots of the key sights.
 The historic building reflects the Indian and Arabian influences on Zanzibar in a relaxing and charming atmosphere with friendly and professional service on offer as well as an outstanding restaurant.

 When to go